 I have learned that belly dance is all about isolation.
-My teacher taught me this several weeks ago, explaining that the hypnotizing nature of the dance comes from the way the hips and the torso move independently.
+The hypnotizing nature of the dance comes from the way the hips and the torso move independently.

-My instructor broke my extreme focus on self last week though, when she had us line up and perform a walk/hip-bump from one end of the room to the other.
-As always, I started in my head, my brain crunching around: "Step, hip, step, hip, swoop arms, fingers together, step, hip . . ."
+In class, the instructor lined us up to perform a walk/hip-bump from one end of the room to the other.
+As always, I started in my head: “Step, hip, step, hip, swoop arms, fingers together, step, hip...”

-When I really consider where I am in life right now and what my needs are, I realize that God has already arranged to meet my needs through the community I have.
-And when I stop sulking long enough to take up my role in the community—to see that I am actually hip-bumping with those around me and not merely on my own—I am able to recognize that I am not a lone dancer straining to succeed.
+When I take up my role in the greater community, I am able to recognize that I am not a lone dancer straining to succeed.
 I am part of a company, growing more powerful through a shared rhythm.

 God, may every ching-ching of my hip scarf ring out my praises to You.